 Materials for this program are provided inside the Virginia Tech Carilion School of Medicine Blackboard site.

 The Office of Faculty Development publishes a regular newsletter, Faculty Resources for Educational Excellence (FREE).
-Current and previous issues may be viewed below.
+The newsletter focuses each month on some aspect of faculty development, including tips, resources, and various opportunities designed to support faculty success.

 Teaching and Learning Resources